RamenPenguinArnold/WhoisArnold.github.io/Readme.md

+### Read Me ###
 This page will work exactly like a standard website, each aspect of the final project will be placeed in the labeled site portion in the nav bar.
-If working outside of the site, open
+This is all hosted on github pages and it should open upon heading to [ramenpenguinarnold.github.io](https://ramenpenguinarnold.github.io/)